ROCm/rocRAND/docs/api-reference/data-type-support.rst

 Seed types
 ----------

-All generators can be seeded with :code:`unsigned long long`, however LFSR113 can additionally be seeded using an :code:`uint4`.
+All generators can be seeded with :code:`unsigned long long`, however LFSR113 can also be seeded using an :code:`uint4`.

 Output types
 ------------

 The generators produce pseudo-random numbers chosen from a given distribution.
-The following distributions and corresponding output types are supported for the device API, however not all generators support all types:
+The following distributions and corresponding output types are supported for the device API, however, not all generators support all types:

 Uniform distribution
-""""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: Supported types for uniform distributions on the device
     :header-rows: 1
     :name: device-types-uniform-distribution

     *
       - Type
       - rocRAND support
-      - supported rocRAND generators
+      - Supported rocRAND generators
       - cuRAND support
     *
       - :code:`unsigned int`
       - ✅
-      - all native 32-bit generators
+      - All native 32-bit generators
       - ✅
     *
       - :code:`unsigned long long int`
       - ✅
-      - all native 64-bit generators
+      - All native 64-bit generators
       - ✅
     *
       - :code:`float`
       - ✅
-      - all generators
+      - All generators
       - ✅
     *
       - :code:`float2`